Ehesp/redibox/README.md

  - **Redis Clusters** with optional cluster scaled slave reads.
  - Custom **LUA Command** bootstrapping.

+To see docs for each of the individual features see the [use cases](#use-cases-and-modules) section.

 ## Getting Started

 Install via npm: